archandanime/wcv3_flash-helper/README.md

 ## Normal installation
 1. Download [lastest release](https://github.com/archandanime/wcv3_flasher-helper/releases) and extract `wcv3_flash-helper.conf` and `factory_t31_ZMC6tiIDQN` to your SD Card.
-2. Create `wcv3_flash-helper_restore` directory on your SD Card and place inside partition images that you want to restore.
-3. Edit `wcv3_flash-helper.conf` with filenames of the partition images.
+2. Edit `wcv3_flash-helper.conf` with filenames of the partition images.
-4. Edit `wcv3_flash-helper.conf` to select partitions to be restored.
+3. Edit `wcv3_flash-helper.conf` to select partitions to be restored.
-5. Insert your SD Card to your camera and reboot.
+4. Insert your SD Card to your camera and reboot.

 **Notes:**
 - You need md5sum files of the partition images that you want to restore in `<restore_partition>.ms5sum` format.
 Backup operations will automatically generate md5sum files.